braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/initial_sdk_setup/optional_gaid_collection.md

 page_order: 9
 platform:
   - Android
-description: "This article covers Google advertising IDs and how to pass this advertising information to Braze."
+description: "This article covers Google advertising IDs and how to pass this advertising information to Braze for your Android or FireOS application."

 ---